 We need your financial support.
 You can help by sending a donation to the Tim Early Foundation at 16336 South 104th Ave.
 Orland Park, IL 60467.
 A letter for tax purposes will be sent to you along with a report of the approved grants.

-A request for a grant from the Tim Early Foundation can be made online or by mailing a request to our 16336 South 104th Ave.
-Orland Park, IL 60467.
-For more information on grants and application information contact email@example.com
+A request for a grant from the Tim Early Foundation can be applied for at, firstname.lastname@example.org.
+For more information on grants and application information contact ; Patrick Hammer, email@example.com